spcourse/bigdata/en/temperatures/index.md

 Write a function named `get_first_heat_wave()` that returns the *first* year that a heatwave was found within the dataset following this definition.
 The function should accept two arguments: `max_dates` and `max_temps`.

-> **Making the problem smaller:** This problem is a little trickier then it might look at first glance.
-If you're code is not giving the correct output right away, remember to try to create some smaller lists and test with those first.
+> **Making the problem smaller:** This problem can be a little trickier then it might look at first glance.
+If you're code is not giving the correct output right away, remember to go back to some smaller test lists and debug with those first.

 Print the result of the function in a neatly formatted line.